JoshuaSenouf/tracer/README.md

 Tracer
 ======

-Tracer is a C++ rendering engine that aimed to produce photorealistic images using Path Tracing techniques on CPU.
+Tracer is a renderer using C++, Embree and USD to produce photorealistic images using Path Tracing techniques on the CPU.

 Screenshots
 ------